urbit/urbit.org-reloaded/main/posts/vision.md

 computation.
 It’s great for contracts and currency, but too slow for practical computing.

-Urbit is a great compliment to the blockchain.
+Urbit is a great complement to the blockchain.
 Your Urbit can safely store your keys, providing an always-available keychain on the network.
 Even better, your Urbit can hold your blockchain assets and provide an off-chain computation layer.
 Urbit’s computation doesn’t